 - Short-tail keywords: One-to-three words that capture the core of a business’ products or services: e.g., “coffee shop.”

-- Long-tail keywords: Three words or more that are detailed, specific, and will return more targeted results: “coffee shop in Appleton, WI.”
+- Long-tail keywords: Three words or more that are detailed, specific, and will return more targeted results: “coffee shop in Appleton”

 Optimizing your site for search engines is typically considered one of the basics of digital marketing, as even small changes can help you win more traffic and, ideally, more customers.
 There are plenty of free SEO marketing tools to choose from to help you take that first step.
 Google Analytics, Moz, and SEMrush are popular choices for marketers.

 4. Content marketing strategy

-Rather than sell, content fosters a relationship with a potential customer by offering them something of value for free.
+Content marketing fosters relationships with potential customers by offering them something of value for free.
 That way, when the time comes for them to actually make a purchase, your business will be trustworthy and top of mind.

 5. Email marketing

-With email marketing, you engage with customers and promote your business using email—typically sent to a large audience at a single time rather than individual correspondence through marketing automation.
+With email marketing, you engage with customers and promote your business using email campaigns.
+Email campaigns are typically sent to a large audience at the same time, rather than individual correspondence, using marketing automation tools.

-How to begin and optimize your small business online marketing?
-5 steps
+5 steps to optimize your small business online marketing

-Now that you’ve familiarized yourself with the basics, let’s talk through the initial steps you can take to begin marketing your own small business online.
+Now that you’ve familiarized yourself with the basics of small business marketing, let’s talk about the initial steps you can take to begin marketing online.

 1. Set ‘SMART’ online goals

-Like anything else you do within your business, there needs to be a purpose—a clear end goal that you can point to.
+Like anything else within your business, your online marketing strategy needs to have purpose—a clear goal that you can work towards.

 Use the SMART goal framework to set objectives that actually motivate you and hold you accountable: